markpippins/atomic-spring/login-service/README.md

 ## Integration

 The login service integrates with:
-- User management system for credentials verification
+- User-access-service for credentials verification and user management
 - Session management for cross-service authentication
 - Security audit system for tracking login events
 - The broker service for request routing